marilynpesantez/segmentation_analysis-1/README.md

 # Interpretation & Profiles
-I profiled clusters using both standardized centers (z-scores) and original-unit means (Likert 1–7; Ideal_Price in $1,000s).
 For each cluster, I interpreted standardized loading to identify defining attributes and translated those patterns into psychographic/price tolerance profiles.
 I have listed actionable next steps (product, pricing, marketing) for each cluster.

 1-2 line names + narratives